 Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 The primary goal of this benchmarking exercise is to compare the performance of Zasper against the traditional Jupyter Server.
+Through this comparison, we aim to determine how Zasper performs in a real-world scenario where multiple execute requests are made, with particular interest in resource consumption and efficiency.
 The focus areas for evaluation are:

 • CPU Usage